Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/basicPropagation.rst

   satellite.initialState.eccentricity = 0.1;
   satellite.initialState.inclination = deg2rad(5);

 Note that some of the Keplerian components have been omitted, and thus they are assumed to be zero.
+The semi-major axis cannot be omitted when providing a Keplerian state.

 Now, we add the bodies to the simulation by calling the method :literal:`addBodies` of the :literal:`simulation` object.
 There exist predefined objects for celestial bodies (namely the Sun, the Moon and the eight planets), so these objects can be added directly without the need to specify their properties: